Be a leading force in sustainability, spread environmental awareness, and inspire community action.

 Reduce, Reuse and Recycle Paper, Plastic and More!
 ReuseThisBag.com

 In Spring 2016, UA Sustainability conducted a survey, aiming to understand MIT undergraduates’ approach to sustainability with data driven analysis.
 View the report here.

 If you have trouble figuring out where waste materials go especially on MIT's campus, we also encourage you to take this 10-minute Atlas course!
 Be sure about where everything you throw away actually goes!

 We are a group of dedicated undergraduates who are passionate

 about making MIT a more sustainable place!

 We welcome feedback on how we can make MIT a greener space and further engage the student body to develop sustainable habits.
-You can reach us at firstname.lastname@example.org
+Please leave your comments and suggestions in the form below.
+You can also reach us at firstname.lastname@example.org